anthonypc/preferrenceDistributions/preferenceAnalysis.md

 ### Dendrogram and Heatmap

 Ploting the relative values of the matrix the previous cluster analyses were based on as a heat map.
+The heatmap below illustrates the relationships or lack of between recipiants of transfered preferences and those whom the preferences came from.

 ![](preferenceAnalysis_files/figure-markdown_github/hierachialHeatmap-1.png)